AlphaBeta906/UUN/README.md

 npm run serve
 ```

-This starts the Slinkity dev server with the `--incremental` flag.
+This starts the Slinkity dev server with the `--incremental` and `--quiet` flags.

 ## Building for production